 The BP Educational Service has launched a new Light and Pinhole Cameras resource and a Pinhole Photography Competition to help young people aged 11 to 14 in the UK explore and celebrate the science of light.

-The new video-led resources provides a great opportunity for schools to celebrate the International Year of Light and Light-Based Technologies 2015.
+The video-led resources provides a great opportunity for schools to celebrate the International Year of Light and Light-Based Technologies.

 The International Year of Light is a global initiative adopted by the United Nations to raise awareness of how optical technologies promote sustainable development and provide solutions to worldwide challenge in areas such as energy, education and sustainability.